digvijaysinghh/Zero-Trace-Chat/README.md

 # tcp-chat-room

 ## Description
-A simple TCP-based chat room application that allows multiple clients to connect and communicate with each other in real-time.
+A simple TCP-based chat room application that allows multiple clients to connect and communicate with each other in real time.

 ## Features
 - Multiple clients can join the chat room.